mattgreen91/milestone-project-4/README.md

 - Install the remote for Heroku using `npm install -g Heroku` then login with `heroku login -i` then add the remote using `git remove -v`
 - Push them into GitHub and Heroku using `git push -u heroku master` then `git push origin master`.

+In order to first access the admin page (your site name/admin), you have to create an administrator account using the following command:

+`python3 manage.py createsuperuser`

 The process for adding/modifying/removing content is as per below:

 `django-admin startproject gamestore` _to create the initial project_